Mymo-in-Bb/kolic-reference-grammar/index.md

 You can also visit my [Tumblr blog](https://www.tumblr.com/kolic) where I try to document my development of the language in a more chronological manner.
-> [!WARNING]
+> [!CAUTION]
-> Note that I am not a linguist — I’m just a layperson linguistics enthusiast that makes conlangs as a hobby.
-There are some fields of linguistics I know my way around, and others I know nothing about.
-There may be terminology I’m unaware of or use incorrectly, or concepts I apply that I’ve misunderstood.
+> Note that I am not a linguist — I’m just a layperson
+> linguistics enthusiast that makes conlangs as a hobby.
+There are some fields of
+> linguistics I know my way around, and others I know nothing about.
+There may be
+> terminology I’m unaware of or use incorrectly, or concepts I apply that I’ve
+> misunderstood.
 I might also accidentally miscategorise some things.

 # Phonology
 _Main site: [Phonology](phonology.md)_